dburr/twitter_adn_mirror/README.md

 This script allows you to crosspost your [Twitter][TWITTER] posts ("tweets") to the new up-and-coming social network/app platform [App.net][APPDOTNET].
-It was created because I wanted a quick and simple way to share content to both services (I simply don't have [over 9,000][OVER9000] hours in the day to manage all these social networks, nor do I have the patience to do so).
+It was created because I wanted a quick and simple way to share content to both services.
+I simply don't have [over 9,000][OVER9000] hours in the day to manage all these social networks, nor do I have the patience to do so.

 In the past this task could be easily accomplished using a nifty service called [If This Then That (IFTTT)][IFTTT].
 However recently Twitter has